MarcHoutreille/ASBL-Feriadart/README.md

 ## ABOUT page

 On the about page you cannot only find more text about the organization, you can also see the people currently working for the organization.
-They each have a card with link to there personal facebook, website, instagram account or mail-address.
+They each have a card with links to their personal facebook, website, instagram account or mail-address.

 <br>

 ## EVENTS page

-Link to all the events, see above for more information about the buttons and functionalities.
+Links to all the events, see above for more information about the buttons and functionalities.

 <br>